Chapter 2-1300 Impairment Ratings

 4. General Requirements for Impairment Ratings.

 a.
 Covered Employees.
-The employee must be a covered Department of Energy (DOE) contractor or subcontractor, or Radiation Exposure Compensation Act (RECA) section 5 employee found to have contracted a covered illness through exposure to a toxic substance at a DOE facility or RECA section 5 facility.
+The employee must be a covered Department of Energy (DOE) contractor or subcontractor employee, or Radiation Exposure Compensation Act (RECA) section 5 employee found to have contracted a covered illness through exposure to a toxic substance at a DOE facility or RECA section 5 facility.

 b.
 Claiming Impairment.
-The employee must claim impairment as a result of a covered illness or illnesses in writing.
+The employee must claim impairment because of a covered illness or illnesses in writing.

 c.
 Maximum Medical Improvement (MMI).
 An impairment that is the result of a covered illness will be included in the employee’s impairment rating only if the physician concludes that the condition has reached MMI, which means the condition is unlikely to improve substantially with or without medical treatment.
 Conditions that are progressive in nature and worsen over time, such as chronic beryllium disease (CBD), are considered to have reached MMI when the condition is not likely to improve.